You start a new job. Great!

-However, there are ways to avoid it, such as giving your P45 and PPS number to your new employer as soon as possible.
+However, there are ways to avoid it, such as giving your PPS number to your new employer as soon as possible.

-If you don't know your PPS number, you can contact your local social welfare office.
-If you can’t supply your P45 and PPS number, your new employer will deduct tax on an emergency basis.
+If you don't know your PPS number, you can contact the Department of Social Protection (DSP).
+If you can’t supply your PPS number, your new employer will deduct tax on an emergency basis.